OptimalLockdown/Covid19inEngland/docsource/Model.rst

     .. tab-container:: tab1
         :title: Description

-        The model we consider is inspired by what is happening in UK: in the first phase of the emergency, the majority of diagnosed people are admitted into hospital.
-We assume that thereafter, they are isolated, meaning that they are not able to spread the infection anymore.
+        The model we consider is inspired by what is happening in UK: in the first phase of the emergency, the majority of diagnosed people are the ones admitted into hospital.
+We assume that thereafter they are isolated, meaning that they are not able to spread the infection anymore.
+        The model works as follows: the population starts in the :math:`S` state (except for some individuals, who are seeding the infection).
+Then, once an individual in :math:`S` gets in contact with an infected one, it will go to the exposed state :math:`E`; this step happens with probability :math:`\beta` for each contact; note that in this state individuals are not yet infectious.
+After some incubation time, the individuals become Infected subclinical (:math:`I^{SC}`), in which they are capable of infecting other people; even if all people in this compartment act equally, we split the population in two categories: the ones which will directly recover (:math:`I_{SC2}`) and the ones that instead will need clinical help (:math:`I_{SC1}`).
+The split happens with an age-dependent probability :math:`\rho_i`.
+        Once in the :math:`I_{SC2}` state, people will recover after some time, and their infection is not recorder by the authorities.
+Instead, people in :math:`I_{SC1}` will go to hospital, therefore going to the :math:`I_{C}` state, and they are registered.
+From this state,

     Therefore, we assume that after the exposed state, all patients spend some time in the :math:`I^{SC}` one, and after that some of them will go directly to :math:`R`, and some to :math:`I^C`.
 From :math:`I^C`, they can either decease (going into the :math:`D` state) or recover (to :math:`R`).
 Essentially, this means that the subclinical state is splitted in two.
 (Check explanation!)

-        The transmission dynamics can be visualized in the following image,
+        The transmission dynamics can be visualized ad follows:

         .. image:: img/SEIRD.png